BlankDigitalMedia/blank-site/BEFORE_AFTER.md

 ├─────────────────────────────────────────┤
 │  What Makes Me Different                │
 │                                         │
-│  • No agency overhead — work directly   │
+│  • No agency overhead: work directly   │
 │    with me                              │
-│  • I actually build things — not just   │
+│  • I actually build things: not just   │
 │    consulting                           │
-│  • Local and accessible — based in MI   │
+│  • Local and accessible: based in MI   │
-│  • Practical, not fancy — trying to     │
+│  • Practical, not fancy: trying to     │
 │    save you 10 hours/week               │
 │                                         │
 ├─────────────────────────────────────────┤